Kendall Jenner Is 2018's Highest Paid Model Because She's Not Just A Model

 Advertisement

-Polling at #1, Jenner raked in a reported $22.5 million in 2018.
-Last year, she made $22 million, just a cool $500k shy of this year's rate.
-For comparison, her youngest sister and cosmetics mogul Kylie Jenner made $166.5 million this year.
+Polling at #1, Jenner raked in a reported $22.5 million (£17.9m) in 2018.
+Last year, she made $22 million (£17.5m), just shy of this year's rate.
+For comparison, her youngest sister and cosmetics mogul Kylie Jenner made $166.5 million (£132.4m) this year.
 This is Kendall second year ousting veteran supermodel Gisele Bündchen from the top spot she held for 14 years, between 2002 and 2016.
 Bündchen came in fifth this year with $10 million, alongside model-actress Cara Delevingne.
-In the number two spot, Karlie Kloss followed Jenner, cashing in $13 million, followed by Chrissy Teigen and Rosie Huntington-Whiteley, who both pulled in $11.5 million.
+In the number two spot, Karlie Kloss followed Jenner, cashing in $13 (£10.3m) million, followed by Chrissy Teigen and Rosie Huntington-Whiteley, who both pulled in $11.5 million (£7.9m).
 Gigi Hadid, Bella Hadid, Joan Smalls, and Doutzen Kroes round out the top 10 with more millions (in that order).

 The fact that Jenner held on to the "highest-paid" title is surprising and it isn't.
 Earlier this year, Jenner came under fire for some words she actually said in LOVE magazine: "Since the beginning we've been super selective about what shows I would do ...
 I was never one of those girls who would do like 30 shows a season or whatever the fuck those girls do.
 More power to 'em.
 But I had a million jobs, not only catwalks but everything else.
 The whole combination was very overwhelming and I started to freak out a little bit and needed to take a step back."
 She later accused the British fashion magazine of twisting her words.